-- (e) Employees may request, pursuant to Article 13, to have the weekends off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation - 13.09 Requests for vacation shall not be unreasonably and/or arbitrarily withheld, subject to safe and effective operation of the Home. - 13.10 Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period if the information is known by the employer. - 13.11 Employees may not waive a vacation and draw double pay.
+- (c) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (d) For the purposes of this Article, the number of days vacation shall be considered working days. - (e) Employees may request pursuant to Article 13.06 to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (f) Prior to the employer posting the vacation planner the employer will meet with the Union to discuss the vacation scheduling. - 13.09 For the purpose of calculating eligibility, the vacation year shall be from January 1 of any year to December 31 of that year. - 13.10 Employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days vacation in advance of their entitlement date if requested and at the Employer's discretion.